mmateja/dirclean/README.md

 ### Usage

-`./dirclean ~/Downloads`
+`bin/dirclean ~/Downloads`

 ### Logs

-Script creates `dirclean.log` file and saves the track of its activity there.
+Script creates `/tmp/dirclean.log` file and saves the track of its activity there.